The Body Shop: What went wrong and what happens next?

 – What will it mean for the future of staff?

-In the immediate future, the company has said it will continue to trade as normal from stores and online during the administration.
+It has also already confirmed that roughly 270 jobs will be from its head office, leaving it with around 400 workers.

-It is not clear how many people still work for the UK business, it is understood it employs thousands across its UK store portfolio and London headquarters.
+It is also understood that hundreds of its store workers are expected to be impacted by planned closures, but the exact number and timings of these are unknown.

-Administrators have not said if jobs will be lost during the process but stressed it will update employees “in due course”.
+Administrators have said they will continue to trade remaining shops as normal however, and will keep employees updated with the administration process.